ostreedev/ostree/rust-bindings/rust/README.md

 $ make merge-lgpl-docs
 ```

-Keep in mind that if you build the crate with the API docs included, it is
+Keep in mind that if you build the crate with the API docs included, it's
 effectively LGPL-licensed and you need to comply with the LGPL requirements
 (specifically, allowing users of your end product to swap out the LGPL'd
 parts).